eduardozf/Meeting-Ai/README.md

 <!-- LICENSE -->
 ## License
-Distributed under MIT license.
+Previously distributed under the MIT license, the license has been changed to the GNU Affero General Public License v3.0 (AGPL-3.0) to prevent corporations from exploiting open-source code without contributing back.
 See `LICENSE` for more information.

 <!-- CONTACT -->
 ## Contact
-Eduardo Ferraz - eduardozf1@gmail.com
+Eduardo Ferraz - contato.eduardozf@gmail.com

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements